kylesliva/minecraft-ec2-cloudformation/readme.md

    1. Deploy core.json.
 Supply desired subnet and VPC for resources to be deployed.
 They must match the subnets for the EC2 instance.
    2. Deploy ec2.json in the same subnet+VPC as core.json.
 I prefer to name it minecraft-ec2.
       1. AMI should be Amazon Linux 2.
       2. c5a.large is a good instance type for my purposes.
+With the amount of time I play MC with my family+friends, it costs me around $9 a month.
       3. Max Spot price is set to the on-demand price for c5a.large.
 Customize to fit your needs.
       4. Supply link to the JAR you'd like to use.